keybase/client/go/saltpack/specs/saltpack_encryption.md

 The nonce for each box is then the concatenation of `P` and a 64-bit big-endian unsigned counter.
 For each **recipient box** the counter is 0.
-For each payload packet we then increment the counter, so the first set of hash authenticators is 1, the next is 2, and so on.
-For each **payload secretbox**, the nonce is the same as for the associated hash authenticators.
+For each payload packet we then increment the counter, so the first packet's **authenticators list** uses 1, the next uses 2, and so on.
+For each **payload secretbox**, the nonce is the same as for the associated authenticators.
 The strict ordering of nonces should make it impossible to drop or reorder any payload packets.

 We might be concerned about reusing the same nonce for each recipient here.
 For